m50d/m50d.github.com/_posts/2014-01-10-medium-is-winning.md

 I don't know how personalized this all is.
 I'm pretty easy to recommend for - my taste conforms so closely to stereotype that I used to read *Stuff White People Like* to find things that I might like.
 And there was a time when I could judge whether I'd like a series solely on how many TvTropes entries it had.
 So maybe there will come a time, as Medium grows and its tastes become less homogenous, when the "best of" is no longer perfectly suited to me.
 Or maybe the site will simply run out of good content.

 Even that might not be enough to dethrone it.
 Right now, Medium offers a reading experience that's head and shoulders above anywhere else on the web.
-It takes the virtues I tried to embody in the styling of this blog - simple,
+It starts with the virtues I tried to embody in the styling of this blog - simple, plain text with a heading and an occasional picture,